 - What are the ages of your children?

-- Would a nanny specializing in education and tutoring be ideal?
+- Would a nanny specialising in education and tutoring be ideal?

 - Does your family travel extensively?